Author: Marsha Simone Cadogan, MSC Intellectual Property & Technology Law (MSC IPTL)

 Without proof of goodwill or reputation, passing off claims will not be successful.
-Absent this critical component of the passing off test, the other elements (misrepresentation to the public and actual or potential damage) bear little or no significance to claimants in passing off cases.
+Absent this essential component of the passing off test, the other elements (misrepresentation to the public and actual or potential damage) bear little or no significance to claimants in passing off cases.
 This was re-emphasized by the Federal Court in an unfair competition claim initiated by a winery against its neighbouring competitor in Hidden Bench & Vineyards v Locust Lane Estate Winery (2021 FC 156).

 Hidden Bench Vineyards & Winery (“Hidden Bench) initiated an unfair competition claim against Locust Lane Estates Winery (“Locust Lane”) on the basis that Locust Lane was directing public attention to their wines in a manner that caused confusion to the relevant public between the two entities’ wines.
 Hidden Bench also claimed that Locust Lane was passing off their wines as those ordered or requested by its customers.
 Both wineries operate vineyards that are opposite to each other and located on a road called Locust Lane.
 Hidden Bench started using the mark “Locust Lane” as part of its label guise as early as in 2003.
 The mark was used along with the more prominently featured “Hidden Bench” name on product packaging.